Kevin Lockett: Kansas City Chiefs

 The Kansas City Chiefs selected Lockett in the second round of the 1997 NFL draft with the 47th overall selection.
 As a rookie, his only reception came in a November 23, 1997, contest against Seattle for the Chiefs who went 13-3.
 This was the only playoff team that he played for.
 In 1998, he caught 19 passes for 281 yards, followed by the best year of his career with 34 receptions for 426 yards and two touchdowns for the 1999 Chiefs, and then 33 receptions for 422 yards and two touchdowns for the 2000 Chiefs.
 In week 4 of the 2000 NFL season, he made a key third down reception on the clinching drive of the game as Elvis Grbac engineered an 8-play 80-yard drive to earn a 23-22 victory over Denver.
 His highest single-game yardage total came in week 9 of the 2000 season when he totaled 77 yards, including a first half touchdown against Seattle.
 That season, he tallied 7 receptions the following week for 57 yards and then he became the regular punt returner for the rest of the season, totaling 24 returns in the final 7 games.

 Washington Redskins

 Following the 2000 season, he signed a two-year contract with the Washington Redskins.
 Although he was the third receiver with the Redskins for the 2001 season, he was considered a receiver who demanded coverage from one of the opposition's top defenders.
 His production slipped in the 2001 season, only recording 22 receptions for 293 yards with zero touchdowns, but he completed his only pass attempt for a 31-yard touchdown to Derrius Thompson after receiving a backwards pass from Tony Banks.
-On November 1, he was released by the Redskins after tallying 11 receptions (including two touchdowns) for 129 yards, and a second touchdown pass making him two-for-two.
+On November 1, he was released by the Redskins after being benched for two games from a costly fumble during a game between the Green Bay Packers, tallying 11 receptions (including two touchdowns) for 129 yards, and a second touchdown pass making him two-for-two.